miscellaneous-mice/Terminal_Rice/README.md

 ```

 **Only for C++ and Python**
-- Install npm and nodejs.
+- Install npm, nodejs and clang.
 Update all the tools.
 ```
 $ sudo pacman -Syu nodejs npm clang
 $ sudo npm i -g npm